drewloewe/Analyzing-Rhetoric/narrative.md

 ![Brittney Broski meme and its use on protest sign](https://open.lib.umn.edu/app/uploads/sites/280/2022/01/chapter8kombucha.png)

 By themselves, forms are ambivalent concerning the ethical or political goals that they serve.
 Studying form alone cannot tell us which forms are correct or better or worse.
 They serve a number of different purposes.
 When analyzing forms, we have to pay attention to where and how those forms are being used.
-The following video offers an excellent example of forms and how they may be picked up, repeated, and recur in many different texts.
+Forms may be picked up, repeated, and recur in many different texts.

 ➡️ Many narratives, especially in U.S. or Western contexts use the 🔗 [three-act structure](https://www.studiobinder.com/blog/three-act-structure/), or the 🔗 [Hero's Journey](https://orias.berkeley.edu/resources-teachers/monomyth-heros-journey-project).
 These structures are not the only ways to structure a narrative, but they are common and indeed become more common by being taught and analyzed.
 This becomes something of a chicken-egg question.